Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 [^fel_orcs]: They were renamed fel orcs in The Frozen Throne, and Reforged backported this name to Reign of Chaos too.

 [^damage]: And that damage carries over when you gain control of the zeppelin after the cutscene ends.
 Attention to detail!

+[^chaos_orc_units]: One consolation is that the Warsong don't build wyverns or tauren, which makes sense because they never befriended either.
+They also don't have any troll units, having placed their former Darkspear allies in cages that you can break to free them.
+Once again, gameplay and story support each other, and the gameplay advantage Thrall has in this mission supports the superiority of his vision of the Horde, going forward.